-- 4. Zero trust: companies are sharing more and more sensitive data with partners or suppliers and are naturally concerned about its security.
-Zero trust approaches strengthen the security of sensitive data by ensuring that only authorised users and systems have access to it, through continuous identity verification.
+- 4. Zero trust: companies are sharing more and more sensitive data with partners or suppliers and are naturally concerned about their security.
+Zero trust approaches strengthen the security of sensitive data by ensuring that only authorised users and systems have access to it, through continuous verification.
 These solutions also organisations comply with the growing number of regulations and standards governing data protection by enabling constant data monitoring to know who is accessing it and when.
 As businesses automate more of their processes, they are increasingly dependent on the availability and accessibility of their data, and Zero Trust solutions provide a way to protect it while allowing authorised users to access it to ensure business continuity; - 5.
 Ecosystems: businesses are not isolated entities.
 They operate with partners, supply chains, and service providers.
 Employees, partners, and customers are increasingly distanced and digital.
 Industries are transforming to meet this accelerating digital transformation.
-The banking, finance, healthcare, retail, logistics, and warehousing sectors have had to accelerate their digital strategy to prevent disruption.
-One of the key components of an efficient digital strategy is to select and integrate the right partners to enable innovation and maximise customer value.
-A company's ecosystem, its health, and its ability to adapt therefore become key indicators of its overall success.